Skip to main content

 NoneGeofencing is disabled for this patient.

-RoomThe patient is detected strongest by a receiver in a different room, a different unit, or at a boundary.
+RoomThe patient is detected strongest by a gateway in a different room, a different unit, or at a boundary.

-UnitThe patient is detected strongest by a receiver in a different unit or at a boundary.
+UnitThe patient is detected strongest by a gateway in a different unit or at a boundary.

-FacilityThe patient is detected strongest by a boundary receiver.
+FacilityThe patient is detected strongest by a boundary gateway.
 Movement between units inside the facility is allowed.

 Setup requirements: